"If you time-travel into the past and then try to kill Hitler, it won't work as intended. It may even backfire."

 First of all, it often proves near-impossible to kill the man in the first place; like most dictators he's protected by various bodyguards and security forces.
 After all, the guy survived about 42 (known) real life assassination attempts — maybe one of them was yours!
 Trying to circumvent these by targeting him before his rise to power begins will usually turn out to be ludicrously difficult as well.
 Locating a lone, disillusioned war veteran wandering around post-WWI Europe is perhaps the ultimate needle-in-a-haystack search.

-And secondly, even if you do manage to kill him, something even worsewill appear in his place; an even smarter and crueler Führer who wins the war for the Axis, or an individual killed in battle instead grows up to terrorize the world, assuming Josef Stalindoesn't take advantage of the fact that Germany isn't invading Russia in this new timeline and it's the Soviet Union that starts World War II this time.
+Secondly, even if you do manage to kill him, something even worse will appear in his place; an even smarter and crueler Führer who wins the war for the Axis, or an individual killed in battle instead grows up to terrorize the world, assuming Josef Stalindoesn't take advantage of the fact that Germany isn't invading Russia in this new timeline and it's the Soviet Union that starts World War II this time.
 In addition, if it wasn't for Hitler's nightmarish slaughter of "undesirables" that took place under his leadership, the rest of the world wouldn't have experienced the sort of collective shock upon discovery of the Holocaust that spurred them into beginning the process of purging racist elements from their own nations.
-After all, the American Civil Rights movement, the end of colonial minority rule in places like India, and other rejections of systems of "racial superiority" only started to seriously take place after the Holocaust, because to do otherwise was to essentially agree with Hitler's beliefs, something that no sane person would even contemplate after 1945.
-If someone actually does stop Hitler, they'll almost always have to undo it to prevent this.
+After all, the American Civil Rights movement, the end of colonial minority rule in places like India, and other rejections of systems of "racial superiority" only started to seriously take place after the Holocaust.
+To do otherwise was to essentially agree with Hitler's beliefs, something that no sane person would even contemplate after 1945.
+If someone does kill Hitler, they'll almost always have to undo it to prevent this.

 In short, it appears to be a cosmic law that something bad has to go down in the period between 1930 and 1945.
 Perhaps it's how World War II defined the 20th century; the technological advances, the political foundations, and the example of man's inhumanity to man at its absolute worst that changed whole societies' perception of evil is ever present with us today.
 To imagine a world without it is to change everything.
 It may also be that Hitler, for all that he's considered the pinnacle of modern evil, is still a creature of his time and place; killing one man who did evil doesn't get rid of the circumstances and structure that put him in the position to do evil in the first place.

-Of course, maybe it's just the Anthropic Principle at work.
+Consider the Anthropic Principle at work.
 Some people could reasonably be offended by a story that treats centuries of anti-Semitism like the work of one man.
 Preventing World War II by one guy playing James Bond or Superman arguably denigrates the efforts of the Real Life soldiers who died to win it.
-The war is a sensitive subject in general, for obvious reasons, so such a story might never be published.
-And besides, who would read a story in which someone tries to change history for the better, succeeds, nothing goes wrong at all, and most impossibly of all, a utopian timeline that isn't turned into a Crapsack World by a Butterfly of Doom and/or Giant Space Flea from Nowhere (i.e, something like the Third Reich happening somewhere else, war with the Soviets) arises?
-Not only is that boring, the idea of pitting meticulous planning and futuristic technology against a 1930s-era failed artist would be a Curb-Stomp Battle, which doesn't even touch all the other ways that it'd be hard to actually have a conflict.
-And is it moral if someone just shoots him before actually does this?
+The war is a sensitive subject in general, for obvious reasons, so such a story might never be published. besides, who would read a story in which someone tries to change history for the better, succeeds, nothing goes wrong at all, and most impossibly of all, a utopian timeline that isn't turned into a Crapsack World by a Butterfly of Doom and/or Giant Space Flea from Nowhere (i.e, something like the Third Reich happening somewhere else, war with the Soviets) arises?
+Not only is that boring, the idea of pitting meticulous planning and futuristic technology against a 1930s-era failed artist would be a Curb-Stomp Battle. is it moral if someone just shoots him before he does any evil?

 See the Analysis page for musings on how this trope might have worked in Real Life.